Vickybarai/Devops/Docker/Docker.md

 Use bridge networks for isolated apps

-Use overlay networks in multi-host environments
+Use overlay networks for multi-host environments